 - Chef's suggestions: polpetta al sugo, zighini, pollo alla cacciatora...

 - Recommended if... you want to try signature food at a good price and you don't want to waste a lot of time on it.

-10. Try the best slushie at Sora Mirella overlooking the river
+10. Taste the best slushy at Sora Mirella overlooking the river

-In summer the best way to combat the high temperatures in Rome is to have a good grattachecca (a Roman invention similar to a slushie to cool off).
-I suggest you go to Sora Mirella, a charming little open-air kiosk by the Tiber River and order one of these smoothies - the views are spectacular!
+In summer the best way to combat the high temperatures in Rome is to have a good grattachecca (a Roman invention similar to slushies to cool off).
+I suggest you go to Sora Mirella, a charming little outdoor kiosk by the Tiber River and order one of these smoothies - the views are spectacular!

 Plus, it's one of the few places where grattachecca is prepared the traditional way: that is, by scraping a block of ice with a tool, rather than with a modern machine.
 On top of your grattachecca you will get delicious fresh fruit and you can even order it with alcohol.
 Watching the sunset with this drink sounds good, doesn't it?